Literature: Tales of Dunk and Egg

 - Slap-Slap-Kiss: The chemistry between Lady Rohanne and Dunk is filled with this.

 - What the Hell, Hero?: Egg gets a soft version of this when he puts down two of Aegon the Unworthy's Great Bastards, Bloodraven and Blackfyre, for being like all bastards, untrustworthy and ungrateful.
 Dunk replies that as a poor child born in a slum who never knew his parents, its more than a little likely that he is a bastard himself and wonders if that means he's untrustworthy.
 Egg is silent and abashed at this.

 - Wise Beyond Their Years: Played With.
 Dunk notes that Egg is so well educated and so observant about political life and his family at the capital that he occasionally says things that should be said by an older man.
 But at other times he has the emotional maturity and fatigue of the small child that he is.

-- Working Class People Are Morons: Egg comes to this conclusion on meeting the villagers of Standfast, most of whom never held a sword, can't fight and many of whom share the names of "Wat" and are happy at recieving names that to them sound royal.
+- Working Class People Are Morons: Egg comes to this conclusion on meeting the villagers of Standfast, most of whom never held a sword, can't fight and many of whom share the names of "Wat" and are happy at recieving painfully mundane surnames that to them sound royal.
 Dunk reminds him that they merely lack education and many of them can probably sew, farm and work with wood unlike a certain Prince of Summerhall.